EnergySystemsModellingLab/MUSE_OS/docs/installing-muse.rst

    Linux users may need to install a C compiler, whether GNU gcc or Clang, as well python development packages, depending on their distribution.

    #.
+Install Visual Studio from the following link: https://visualstudio.microsoft.com/downloads/

+   #.
+Select your preferred edition.
+Although, the "Community" version is free and contains what is required.

+   #.
+Install Visual Studio by selecting the default options.

+   #.
 Download the Microsoft Visual C++ Build Tools from the following link by downloading Visual Studio 2019: https://visualstudio.microsoft.com/downloads/

    #.
 Select your preferred edition.
 The "Community" is free and contains what is required.